laidlaw42/vpn-diagnostic-tool/README.md

 # VPN Diagnostic Tool
-Simple GUI tool that runs PowerShell network commands and outputs results.
+Simple GUI tool that runs PowerShell basic network commands and outputs results.
+Made this to provide VPN support to my team but can be used to ping any target network.

 ## Build